In accordance with our Code of Ethical Behaviour, all employees and volunteers agree to treat others with integrity, honesty, dignity and respect.

 - have access to a grievance procedure

-- be reimbursed for authorized out-of-pocket expenses
+- be reimbursed for authorised out-of-pocket expenses

 - have your confidential and personal information dealt with in accordance with the principles of the Privacy Act 1988.

-All Brotherhood volunteers are expected to:
+All BSL volunteers are expected to:

 - report all injuries, near misses and hazards